The Evolution of High-Speed Internet

 It was clear that the Internet was going to be a big deal by the 1990s.
 This is the decade that many well-known business people and companies were preparing to make it big.
 Jeff Bezos created a business plan for Amazon.com, Bill Gates wrote his famous The Coming Internet Tidal Wave memo, and Sergey Brin and Larry Page founded Google Inc. This is also when services like eBay, Yahoo, and the Internet Explorer browser were introduced.

 While things were really ramping up, the connections were still not anywhere near as good as they are today.
 Households had to use a phone line for slow dial-up Internet service.
 The phone line could not be used for voice calls while connected for data transmission.
 Data compression was utilized to boost speeds but there were still many variables that could slow down the connection including phone line condition and type of data sent.

-These services are still available in most areas, along with fiber optic Internet access.
+These services were still available in most areas, along with fiber-optic Internet access.
 This technology transmits data through an optical fiber in the form of light pulses.
-Fiber optic technology has become more popular for household use although cable is still preferred by those who are in urban areas where it is widely available.
+Fiber optic technology became more popular for household use although cable was still preferred by those who are in urban areas where it was widely available.
 Other popular Internet technologies include mobile Internet which connects using a cell phone but comes at a higher cost.